Luming-L/NGG/L1_Sequencing.md

 In addition to contiguity, PacBio assembly contigs feature less gaps (represented as Ns in the sequence) and their overall lengths includes more of the genomic space.
 ## Long-range scaffolding technologies
 To improve assembly contiguity, the contigs of an assembly need to be scaffolded, which typically starts by ordering the contigs using alignments of paired reads.
+Recently several novel technologies emerged, which promise to improve scaffolding and eventually eliminate the need for genetic or physical mapping.
 ## Assembly of heterozygous and polyploid genomes